Watch Face Format setup

 Declare watch face metadata

-In your app's res/xml resources directory, create a new file called watch_face_info.xml.
+In your app's res/xml resources directory, there's a file called watch_face_info.xml.
 This is where you define your watch face's metadata:

 <?xml version="1.0" encoding="utf-8"?>